liyanchang/yubikey-setup/README.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```

-The Yubikey will flash as it's creating the key.
+The YubiKey will flash as it's creating the key.
 Mine took about 5 minutes.
 When complete, it will say something like

 ```